871234342/Homework-1/README.md

 To train, simply run the train.py file. weights.pth file should be created beside train.py.
 The batch_size is set to be 12.
 Make it smaller if memory is not sufficent.

 ### Inference
-for inference, please download the weights file [here](https://drive.google.com/file/d/1nQPV5yNpJn1VEM-VL7g_6Y6KT0REy0Cl/view?usp=sharing).
+for inference, please download the weights file [here](https://drive.google.com/file/d/1nQPV5yNpJn1VEM-VL7g_6Y6KT0REy0Cl/view?usp=sharing) and put it beside infer.py.
 Simply run infer.py and a csv file named testing_labels.csv containing images file names and their corresponding predictions will be created.